octokit/fixtures/HOW_IT_WORKS.md

 `@octokit/fixtures` provides fixtures that can be used by automated tests for GitHub API clients.

-The fixtures are recorded programatically by sending requests against the [GitHub REST API](https://developer.github.com/v3/) and recording both requests and responses into JSON files.
+The fixtures are recorded programmatically by sending requests against the [GitHub REST API](https://developer.github.com/v3/) and recording both requests and responses into JSON files.
 Each scenario has their own folder in the [scenarios/<host>/ folder](scenarios/)).
 Each of these folders contains 4 files: